zzhengweii/weather-prediction/README.md

 # 📫 Project Overview - Weather Prediction in SG With Python And Machine Learning (Inspired by Dataquest Tutorial)

 In this project, I predicted tomorrow's temperature using historical data.
 Started by downloading a dataset of local weather.
 You can customize this to your own location.
 Then, cleaned the data and get it ready for machine learning.
 Built a system to make historical predictions.
-Then, addrd more predictors to improve the model.
+Then, added more predictors to improve the model.
 Ending with how to make next-day predictions.

 # 🖥️ Code